Nights-Software/ns-docs/resources/ers.md

 {: .no_toc }

-- ✅ **Recommended Gamebuild:** 3323
+- ✅ **Recommended Gamebuild:** 3323 or 3570
-- ✅ **Recommended Artifacts:** 21703(+)
+- ✅ **Recommended Artifacts:** 25770(+)
-- ❌ **QBox important note; NPC Backup doesn't spawn:** Remove blocked ped & vehicle model names, like `s_m_y_cop_01` or `FIRETRUK` from `qbx_smallresources/qbx_entitiesblacklist/config.lua` and your backup peds will spawn again.
+- ❌ **QBox important note; NPC Backup doesn't spawn:** Remove blocked ped & vehicle model names, like `s_m_y_cop_01` or `FIRETRUK` from `qbx_smallresources/qbx_entitiesblacklist/config.lua` and your backup peds will spawn again
-- ❌ **Considered Not Compatible:** Other Gamebuilds below 2944 and above 3323 and Artifacts.
+- ❌ **Considered Not Compatible:** Other Gamebuilds other than 3323 or 3570
-- ❌ **RemoveCops-AI:** We recommend to disable this resource when using ERS.
+- ❌ **RemoveCops-AI:** We recommend to disable this resource when using ERS
-- ❌ **Andrew's Advanced AI:** We recommend to disable this resource when using ERS.
+- ❌ **Andrew's Advanced AI:** We recommend to disable this resource when using ERS
-- ❌ **Realistic Euphoria Physics:** We recommend to disable this resource when using ERS.
+- ❌ **Realistic Euphoria Physics:** We recommend to disable this resource when using ERS
-- ❌ **RedSaints Stretcher/Ambulance:** We recommend to disable this resource when using ERS.
+- ❌ **RedSaints Stretcher/Ambulance:** We recommend to disable this resource when using ERS
-- ❌ **Improved-Seat-Shuffle-FiveM by Dalrae1:** We recommend to disable this resource when using ERS.
+- ❌ **Improved-Seat-Shuffle-FiveM by Dalrae1:** We recommend to disable this resource when using ERS
 - ⚠️ **Anti-cheat:** May cause entity deletion issues.
 This can be prevented via your anti-cheat settings.
-Contact your provider.
+Contact your provider

 ---